arturraczka/arturraczka/README.md

-- 👋 Hi, I’m @Pumba128, but from unknow reasons people often call me Artur.
+- 👋 Hi, I’m @Pumba128, but for unknown reasons people often call me Artur.
 - 👀 I’m interested in backend programming and data science.
 - 🌱 I’m currently learning Python.
 Investing all my intellectual resources to do so.
 So far?
 Satisfied.
 - 💞️ I’m looking to collaborate on - not yet decided.